guillemontecinos/itp_2019_sound_in_space/01_monophonic/experiment_log.md

   * config: f1 = 115, dA = 4, A = 4.8 gets interesting results
   * config: f1 = 73, dA = 6, A = -4.2 gets interesting results
 * I tried as well with a theremin oscillator configuration but it didn't work very well. config monophonic_test3

+Feb 21st, 2019

+During class I talked to Gabe and Yotam and they told me to add sound components to the pure tones in order to send the same energy to the materials but not making it annoying.
+For examples adding 3th and 4th components or harmonics, and adding a band of noise around the tone.

+* make samples of the found freq and play them twice or 3 times f